netdata/blog/blog/2023-03-31-remote-unix-monitoring-with-net-snmp/index.md

 ## Configuring Netdata

 Configuration of Netdata to collect this data is also relativley simple.
-Our [SNMP collector](https://learn.netdata.cloud/docs/data-collection/monitor-anything/Networking/SNMP) is part of the Go plugin, so to open the configuration run:
+Our [SNMP collector](https://learn.netdata.cloud/docs/data-collection/monitor-anything/Networking/SNMP) is part of the [Netdata Go plugin](https://learn.netdata.cloud/docs/improving-netdata---developers/external-plugins/go.d.plugin/), so to open the configuration run:

 ```sh
 /etc/netdata/edit-config go.d/snmp.conf